usmansbk/blog-draft/markdowns/redux.md

 ### Requirements

-- The UI should consist of two main sections: Todos and Goals
+- The UI should consist of two main sections: Todos and Books
 - Each section should consist of 3 parts:
   - An input box to let the user type in the new item
   - A button to add the item
   - A list of all the exisiting items
-- Each items should have unique ID value
+- Each item should have a unique ID value
 - We should be able to delete items
-- Clicking an item should mark it as completed
+- Clicking a Todo item should mark it as completed

 The final app should look like this: